-Whether you are new to email marketing or a savvy veteran, sending 500 emails a week or 500,000, there are policies you can follow to optimize your campaigns.
-Call them the commandments of email marketing or call them best practices; these ideas will improve your delivery, open, and response rates.
+Whether you are new to email marketing or a savvy veteran, working for a company that sends 500 emails a week or 500,000, there are certain policies you should follow to optimize your campaigns.
+Call them the commandments of email marketing or call them best practices; here are 18 ideas to improve your delivery, open, and response rates.